 A squint, also called strabismus, is where the eyes point in different directions.
-It's particularly common in young children, but can occur at any age.
+It's particularly common in young children, but can happen at any age.

 One of the eyes may turn in, out, up or down while the other eye looks ahead.